Cal Poly Maritime Academy: Accomplishments

-Cal Maritime's rugby program was started in 1998 and gained varsity status in 2001.
+Cal Poly Maritime's rugby program was started in 1998 and gained varsity status in 2001.
 Rugby was at one time the school's most successful sport, going undefeated against Division II opponents in home matches from 2007 to 2010.
-Cal Maritime's rugby team has been nationally ranked in college rugby, won the Pacific Coast League's Western Division Championship in 2009 and 2010, and was the runner up in the 2012 championship of the National Small College Rugby Organization.
+Cal Poly Maritime's rugby team has been nationally ranked in college rugby, won the Pacific Coast League's Western Division Championship in 2009 and 2010, and was the runner up in the 2012 championship of the National Small College Rugby Organization.
 During the 2004–2005 academic year, the women's basketball team was formed and now also competes in the CalPac.

 The academy's sailing team captured their first Kennedy Cup – the National Collegiate Sailing Championship – in the fall of 2009.
 That victory earned it the right to serve as the U.S. representative in the annual Student World Yachting Cup championships in October 2010 in La Rochelle, France, where it placed 5th of 14.

 The sailing team won the Kennedy Cup again in 2013, 2015, 2021 and 2022.

 In 2012, the Varsity 4+ of the men's crew team took first place in its event at the Head of the American Regatta.
 It beat teams from UC Berkeley, UC Davis, CSU Sacramento, CSU Long Beach, Humboldt State University, Saint Mary's College of California, Sonoma State University, and the University of the Pacific.
 At the 2013 WIRA championships, the men's pair placed 2nd out of 16, while the men's novice 4+ placed 6th out of 19.
-Also in 2012, Cal Maritime added a men's cross country running team that finished 5th out of 8 teams in the Cal Pac Conference.
+Also in 2012, Cal Maritime added a men's cross country running team that finished 5th out of eight teams in the Cal Pac Conference.

 In 2014, Cal Maritime added a women's water polo team, followed by a women's soccer team in 2018.